Dewar help control and maintain the liquid nitrogen density.

 • Pressure Build-Up: As it expands, liquid nitrogen can cause pressure build-up in containers, posing explosion risks if not properly vented.

-• Frostbite Hazard: Its extreme cold can cause severe frostbite on contact with skin; handling requires appropriate protective gear.
+• Frostbite Hazard: The extreme cold can cause severe frostbite on contact with skin, so handling requires appropriate protective gear.

 Conclusion